SolidWallOfCode/trafficserver/doc/reference/configuration/records.config.en.rst

    Specifies the location of Traffic Server plugins.

+.. ts:cv:: CONFIG proxy.config.plugin.priority.default INT 1000

+    The maximum priority assigned to a plugin if not explicitly configured in :file:`plugin.config`.

+.. ts:cv:: CONFIG proxy.config.pluign.priority.effective_gap INT 200

+    The initial effective priority of a plugin is this amount less than the maximum priority.
+A plugin can programmatically change its effective priority from this value but may not set it larger than its maximum priority.
+If the default priority is 1000 and this value is 200 then plugins will have by default an effective priority of 800 (1000 - 200).

 .. ts:cv:: CONFIG proxy.config.remap.num_remap_threads INT 0

    When this variable is set to ``0``, plugin remap callbacks are